websemantics/vimeo-upload/README.md

 ```

 Your access token need to be authorized by Vimeo.
-Ensure it has the a "EDIT" and "UPLOAD" scope.
+Ensure it has an "EDIT" and "UPLOAD" scope.
 Create new Vimeo access token [here](https://developer.vimeo.com/apps).

 Check `index.html` for details and additional parameters you can include when initializing `VimeoUpload`.